 - Jhan Dhan Yojana – Aadhar Card is used as the major document of proof when opening a bank account under the Pradhan Mantri Jhan Dhan Yojana in the Country.
 Also, Aadhar Card is now accepted by the banks as part of the valid id proof for opening a bank account.
 It also acts as the address proof of the applicant and validates their credentials.
 No more requirements for the baggage of documents when opening a bank account now.

 - Monthly Pension and Provident Fund – A person who has registered their Aadhar Card as per the rule will have the amount credited to their bank account.
-So the person needs to link his bank account with Aadhar card.
+So the person needs to link his bank account with an Aadhar card.

 - Passport and Voter ID – A change in rules and laws have regarded Aadhar Card as a compulsory document for obtaining Passport.
 Aadhar Card will relieve you of the lengthy procedure while obtaining Passport.
-If an applicant who has Aadhar Card as part of the procedure can get the Passport in just 10 days.
+If an applicant who has an Aadhar Card as part of the procedure can get the Passport in just 10 days.

 - Furthermore, every Voter ID will be linked to Aadhar Card in a bid to eliminate the bogus voters.
-That being said, a legal voter will get absolute right to use his powers granted by the law.
+That being said, a legal voter will get the absolute right to use his powers granted by the law.
 It’s only for those illegal holders of multiple Voter ID that will be hampered.

 Disadvantages or Demerits of Aadhar Card